 Were You Injured in an 18 Wheeler Accident?

-After an 18 wheeler accident, of course, the first concern is for the well-being of those involved, but this is just the start of proceedings—victims have a lot to worry about in the coming weeks and months, as well.
-A commercial truck accident is a complex situation in which you may have many legal rights and responsibilities.
-This is where an experienced truck accident attorney like Stewart Guss can help—we can guide you to make the best decisions to protect your rights, and we work to make sure that you get every penny of compensation to which you are entitled.
+After an 18 wheeler accident, of course, the first concern is for the well-being of those involved, but this is just the start of things—victims will have a lot to worry about in the coming weeks and months, as well.
+A commercial truck accident is a devastating and complex event that can turn your life and health upside down.
+This is where a nationally recognized and highly experienced truck accident law firm like ours can help—our legal team can guide you to make the best decisions to protect your rights, and we work to make sure that you get every penny of compensation to which the law entitles you.

 National 18 Wheeler Accident Attorney Stewart J. Guss discusses trucking safety on national news with Mike Papantonio on America’s Lawyer

 Trucking companies are slick and have plenty of tricks to make your recovery hard or impossible, especially if you try to handle a claim on your own.
-Stewart Guss, however, has 20 years of experience fighting with these trucking companies and their insurance adjusters on behalf of victims of truck accidents to get full and fair compensation for all of their damages.
+Our law firm, however, has 20 years of experience fighting with these trucking companies and their insurance adjusters on behalf of victims of truck accidents to get full and fair compensation for all of their damages.
 Stewart J Guss has a team of attorneys who will never back down to trucking companies or insurers, so you can trust we will do everything in our power to get full compensation for every client.

 - How bad is the property damage?